 Once the molds were made for each piece, the originals returned home, where they had their final manes and tails added and any other alterations I felt compelled to do were performed.
 Yes, there are some differences in the bodies between Valor and ValorHP, and likewise between Victrix and VictrixHP.

 It was decided early on, that the Hair-Prep versions would be of solid-cast resin.
 The reasons for this are entirely practical.
 It is much easier to securely attach the tails (or tail wires) in particular, to solid castings than hollow ones.
 Also, solid castings may be less prone to reacting to fluctuations in temperature, etc. when added customizing comes into play.
-They do weigh more, and may be a bit more difficult to paint (due to the weight), and will generally cost more to ship.
-Since there were no compelling reasons of this sort to solid-cast a piece this large for the "final" versions, the finals are produced as hollow-casts.
+They do weigh more, and may be a bit more difficult to paint (due to the weight), and generally cost more to ship.
+Since there were no compelling reasons of this sort to solid-cast a piece this large for the "final" versions, the finals were produced as hollow-casts.